whitem24/courses/eth-101/lesson-eth-2.md

 **Code Editor**

 You can use your favorite code editor but download the package that allows for Solidity syntax highlighting.
-For some lessons we will use Remix, an online development environment for smart contacts ([remix.ethereum.org/](http://remix.ethereum.org/)).
+For some lessons we will use Remix, an online development environment for smart contracts ([remix.ethereum.org/](http://remix.ethereum.org/)).

 ➡️ **Action Item** Share with us your public address in the [discord](https://discord.gg/UQayXxzazc) and let us know what you learned by setting up your wallet.